Chartered management accountant

-You will need to show:
+You'll need to show:

-- commercial awareness, with an interest in business and an understanding of how an organisation works and manages resources;
+- commercial awareness, with an interest in business and an understanding of how an organisation works and manages resources

-- a high level of numeracy;
+- a high level of numeracy

-- professionalism and commitment;
+- professionalism and commitment

-- excellent oral and written communication skills;
+- excellent oral and written communication skills

-- IT proficiency;
+- IT proficiency

-- project management skills;
+- project management skills

-- strong interpersonal and teamwork skills, with the ability to work with colleagues at all levels including non-finance members of staff;
+- strong interpersonal and teamwork skills, with the ability to work with colleagues at all levels including non-finance members of staff

-- ability to remain impartial;
+- the ability to remain impartial

-- a lively and enquiring mind with a logical approach to work, combined with analytical and problem-solving skills;
+- a lively and enquiring mind with a logical approach to work, combined with analytical and problem-solving skills

-- organisational skills with the ability to work under pressure and to deadlines;
+- organisational skills with the ability to work under pressure and to deadlines

-- stamina and motivation to balance the demands of work and study.
+- stamina and motivation to balance the demands of work and study

 Many employers including all types and sizes of industrial, commercial and public sector organisations respect the CIMA qualification.
 These range from voluntary organisations to international companies.
 In addition, many members also run their own businesses.